Confused About PF Contributions in My Job Offer? Need Advice on Salary Breakdown

 solidhrc@citehr.com

-Every one can give the reply to this thread because everyone is aware and familiar with the PF.
-But try to give such threaded answers to those who have a specific need as it can be challenging.
+Everyone can reply to this thread because everyone is aware and familiar with the PF.
+However, try to provide threaded answers to those with specific needs, as it can be challenging.

 Thanks for all your cooperation, everyone.